beefcakefu/improvmx-webhook/README.md

 - `logfile`: If `logging` is enabled, the filename to which log entries are written.

 ### PHP Directives
 For the webhook to function correctly, especially for large emails, some PHP directives will need to be updated.
 This can be done in a number of ways depending on your platform.
-A template `php.ini` can be found in `/public_html/php.ini`.
+A template `php.ini` and `.user.ini` can be found in `/public_html/php.ini`.
 Amend as required.

 - `post_max_size=68M`
 - `upload_max_filesize=68M`